Marco Hausjell

 Marco Hausjell (born 6 June 1999) is an Austrian professional footballer who plays as a right winger for 2.
-Liga club SV Horn.
+Liga club SKN St. Pölten.

 Club career

 Admira Wacker

 Hausjell started his football career with 1.
 SC Felixdorf.
 In 2009, he joined the youth teams of Admira Wacker, where he later also played in the academy.

 He made his debut for the Admira reserves on 27 September 2016, when he was in the starting eleven against the SKN St. Pölten reserves, before being replaced by Florian Fischerauer in the 75th minute.

 After more than 15 games for the reserves, Hausjell made his first-team debut in the Austrian Bundesliga, starting in a 2–1 home victory against Rapid Wien on 11 February 2018, and scoring his first professional goal in the 69th minute of the game.

 For the 2019–20 season, he moved on loan to 2.
 Liga club SV Horn.
 After the 2019–20 season, he initially did not return to Admira, as his contract had not been renewed.
 After Admira appointed a new sporting director in Franz Wohlfahrt, Hausjell's contract was extended in August 2020 and he signed a two-year contract.
 After his return, he made 20 Bundesliga appearances in the 2020–21 season, scoring once.
 In the 2021–22 season, he played eight times in the league before the winter break.